custom-components/sensor.avanza_stock/README.md

 _Custom component to get stock data from [Avanza](https://www.avanza.se) for [Home Assistant](https://www.home-assistant.io/)._

+## Note

+The api changed recently, I'm trying to keep as much as possible working but some attributes may still not work.
+Please open an issues if you find something.
+The plan for the future is to create a new component that should be merged to homeassitant core.

 ## Installation

 - The easiest way is to install it with [HACS](https://hacs.xyz/).
 First install